cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

 Open the URL above in a web browser to check if the installation succeeded.
 You should see a generic Django-generated page, which tells you one important thing: that your server is up and running.

-## Create the tram app
+## Create the `tram` Django app

-Now that we have a basic Django server up and running, it's time to start customising it for our task.
+Now that we have a basic Django server set up, it's time to start customising it for our task.
 For this we will create a Django "app" with the name `tram`:

 ```sh
 $ python manage.py startapp tram